 Technological advancements in agriculture enable farmers to meet the ever-increasing demand through low-cost and efficient methods.
-In this regard, precision agriculture is a farming management method based on measuring, responding, and observing the variability of crops, livestock, and fields.
-The application of precision agriculture trends allows farmers to collect real-time data on the crop fields and increase product quality among others.
+To aid this, precision agriculture startups simplify farming management by measuring, responding, and observing the variability of crops, livestock, and fields through precision agriculture equipment and software solutions.
+This article provides an overview of the top 8 global precision agriculture trends based on our analysis of 589 AgriTech startups and scaleups.
+The application of these trends allows farmers to collect real-time data on the crop fields and increase product quality among others.

 Innovation Map outlines the Top Precision Agriculture Trends & 16 Promising Startups